 “The Christ School has built a foundation for my life.
-As a 2006 graduate of TCS, I have grown to appreciate the success and experiences that my elementary and middle school alma mater has afforded me.
+As a 2006 graduate of TCS, I have grown to appreciate the successes and experiences that my elementary and middle school alma mater afforded me.
 I’ve come to appreciate the many relationships I have built during my time as a student of TCS and I have followed and celebrated the successes of my former classmates ever since.
 Indeed, the opportunities that I received at TCS allowed me do more, learn more and be more.
 I was equipped with a rock-solid foundation anchored in service to The Lord, held together by my friends, family and teachers well-fit for the construction of my future upon it.” — Logan Opsahl, Class of 2006

 “When I think about my years as a student at The Christ School, I feel very blessed.
 There are not many schools you can go to that better prepare you for life’s challenges – spiritually, academically, socially and athletically.
 This is especially clear to me as I begin my senior year at Edgewater High School.
 I attended The Christ School for 8-years (first through 8th grade) and made life-long friends.
 During my years there, a foundation was laid as my spiritual growth was nurtured on a regular basis by my parents and by my school.
 The daily Chapel was a constant that so many kids need and crave when everything else around you keeps changing.
 Through our “boys small group” lunches, a bond was formed as we grew spiritually.

 I am lucky; several members of my small group attend EHS with me.
 We still continue to meet on a regular basis and hold each other accountable as we go through the many challenges presented in high school.
 I always know, no matter what, that one of them “has my back.”
 There aren’t many kids who can say that.
 The Christ School prepared me academically as I have successfully completed Honors and AP Classes at EHS and am a member of the National Honor Society.